Cliff Ollier

-Cliff Ollier (born 26 October 1931) is a geologist, geomorphologist, soil scientist, emeritus professor and honorary research fellow, at the School of Earth and Geographical Sciences University of Western Australia.
+Cliff Ollier (born 26 October 1931, d 2015) is an Australian geologist, geomorphologist, soil scientist, emeritus professor and honorary research fellow, at the School of Earth and Geographical Sciences University of Western Australia.
 He was formerly at Australian National University, University of New England, Australia, Canberra University, University of Papua New Guinea, and University of Melbourne.

 In the late 1950s he worked on a soil survey in the Northern and Eastern provinces of Uganda.

 Throughout his career he was a prolific author (as C.D Ollier), and he has contributed to reference works such as The Oxford Companion to the Earth.

+Clifford Ollier was married to Janetta nee Rulikowski.
+The Rulikowski family is a historical Polish noble family (szlachta) belonging to the Korab coat of arms (and some branches to Nałęcz), with roots extending across Poland, East Prussia, and Right-Bank Ukraine.
+[1] They have two Children, Katherine Ollier and Christopher Ollier.